DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 +++
-title = "The Body-as-Machine is Dead - We Have we Killed it" description = "Where to next?" author = "Eduan Breedt" date = "2023-08-26"
+title = "The Body-as-Machine is Dead - We Have Killed it" description = "Where to next?" author = "Eduan Breedt" date = "2023-08-26"